The King of Fighters 2000: Reception

+Popularity

 In Japan, Game Machine listed The King of Fighters 2000 on their September 1, 2000, issue as being the second-most-successful arcade game of the month.
 The PlayStation 2 port of The King of Fighters 2000 sold 37,316 units in Japan during 2002.
 In 2017, it became one of the most downloaded games of the PlayStation Classic collection.

+Critical response

 Critical reception for the game's fighting system has been mostly positive.
-GameSpot said SNK improved most of the problems of its predecessor The King of Fighters '99 by adding more gameplay features, such as new attacks and new additions to the Striker system.
+GameSpot said SNK improved most of the problems of its predeccesor The King of Fighters '99 by adding more gameplay features, such as new attacks and new additions to the Striker system.
 The reviewer said fans might either like or dislike the new characters based on the differences between them and the characters from The King of Fighters '99; they also said the boss Zero is less overpowered than Krizalid, but lacks his appeal.
 IGN said in terms of the Striker system and liked the additional characters it is an improvement, making it one of the best games of the franchise.
 In another review, IGN stated that the game offered many good new characters, particularly Lin.
 Nintendo Life said that while the addition of the Striker system because of the newly possible combo, the game did not live up to the previous games.
 Man!ac enjoyed the short loading times and how casual the gameplay can as well as the large amount of playable characters.

 The game's presentation drew mixed reactions.
 IGN said these elements appeared dated due to similarities with those of previous installments and the improved graphics of new consoles.
 GameSpot said while SNK attempted to improve the designs of the characters, the quality was still not as appealing as it should have been and that the background stages felt hollow.
 HardcoreGaming found the PlayStation 2 port of the game superior to the Dreamcast version because the former fixed some slowdown issues and said Kyo Kusanagi's theme "Goodbye Esaka" was one of the best themes created by SNK.
 MeriStation enjoyed the game's story as it builds up on The King of Fighters '99s story by exploring more the NESTS cartel as well as the experiments they created by using the Kyo Kusanagi's DNA, resulting into a notable cast with similar special moves including the Strikers.